nptscot/nptscot.github.io/manual/index.md

 ##### What’s missing from the NPT

 The NPT does not currently consider recreational cycling.
-This is more complex to model as cyclists may not have a specific destination in mind.
+This is more complex to model as people cycling may not have a specific destination in mind.

 The NPT currently only considers direct journeys where the whole trip is by bicycle.
 It does not consider mixed-mode journeys such as cycling to the station and then taking a train to your final destination.
 This means that the NPT slightly underestimates cycling potential overall and may significantly underestimate cycling potential in specific places (such as around train stations).